tap349/tap349.github.io/_posts/2016-03-31-bundler-and-spring.md

 <https://github.com/rails/spring>

-when either using `bundle exec` or bundler binstubs commands are NOT RUN via spring preloader!
+when using `bundle exec` or bundler binstubs commands are not run with spring!
 (well, except for `bundle exec rails console` but this is just a weird exception)

-**NOTE**: don't use spring in production!
+NOTE: don't use spring in production!

 to use spring preloader: